Fagear/Beta10Pin/README.md

 ## Supported VTRs

-The main target VTR is **Panasonic/National NV-180** which has a small footprint, full direct drive 4-head die-cast transport and non-EIAJ-standard serial link to a camera.
+The main target VTR is **Panasonic/National NV-180** which has a small footprint, full direct drive VHS 4-head die-cast transport and non-EIAJ-standard serial link to a camera.
 But this adapter *should* work with other VTRs that have EIAJ 10-pin connector for a camera.
 Also, older **Panasonic/National NV-100** VTR and its derivatives have a serial link to the camera but its protocol is unknown and compatibility not tested.
 <details>
 <summary>NV-180 compatible machines</summary>